 A native of Cleveland, Ohio, Darren studied visual art from an early age, often a means of expressing his captivation with the physical and biological world.
 He continued to explore his environmental and artistic interests during his college years at Stanford, where he studied ecology, geology, botany, photography, painting, urban design, and art history.
-A semester abroad in Madagascar focusing on ecology and conservation, and several months in Peru creating a guidebook on Amazonian palms solidified the growing realization that his environmental interests, more driven by idealized versions of environments than their functional complexities, were more aesthetic than scientific.
+A semester abroad in Madagascar focusing on ecology and conservation, and several months in Peru creating a guidebook on Amazonian palms solidified the growing realization that his ecological and geological interests, more driven by idealized versions of environments than their functional complexities, were more aesthetic than scientific.

 Harvard University.
 Cambridge, MA.
 2001-2004.